Artificial Intelligence

 We power AI - from grid to core

-The rapid advances in artificial intelligence (AI) applications have drastically increased the energy demand in data center.
+The rapid advances in artificial intelligence (AI) applications have drastically increased the energy demand in data centers.
 This introduces a paramount challenge: improve the scalability of AI technologies while maintaining environmental responsibility.
 This article provides an overview of solutions to address this challenge.

 Edge AI